BCG-X-Official/facet/README.rst

 Model Simulation
 ~~~~~~~~~~~~~~~~~~

-Taking the LSTAT feature as an example, we do the following for the simulation:
+Taking the `BMI` feature as an example, we do the following for the simulation:

 -   We use FACET's `ContinuousRangePartitioner` to split the range of observed values of
-    LSTAT into intervals of equal size.
+    `BMI` into intervals of equal size.
 Each partition is represented by the central
     value of that partition.
 -   For each partition, the simulator creates an artificial copy of the original sample
     assuming the variable to be simulated has the same value across all observations -